nekofar/resume/readme.md

 In recent past years, I learned other technologies and started to work on application development for mobile, first Android, and then iOS either.
     - Working as a Freelancer is always gave me new opotionities for learning new technologies
     - As a freelancer, I am able to deal with a wide range of tasks in website development, website design, database design, back-end, and front-end development.
+    - Utilized existing web technologies including WordPress, Laravel and Drupal for small businesses websites.

 - ***Senior Software Developer***, [MyFlashLabs](https://myflashlabs.com) (2019-11 — Present)

   Develop and maintain Adobe AIR Native Extensions for use with iOS and Android mobile platforms.
 Maintain softwares backend based on WordPress REST API.
     - Develop and maintain more than fifty AIR Native Extensions.
+    - Create, develop and maintain all Objective-C and Java libraries for Extensions
+    - Create and maintain gradle plugins to maintain release workflow automatically.

 - ***Lead Software Developer***, [Abasmanesh Research Group](https://abasmanesh.com:) (2014-11 — 2018-11)

   It was a good experience for me to have more communication with the end users in this job.
 I work mostly from remote on the website and their mobile applications projects as an independent contractor.
     - Develop and maintain more than fifty WordPress plugins.
+    - Manage, maintain and secured servers and applications for client various needs.

 - ***Senior Softwar Developer***, [Bugloos](http://www.bugloos.nl) (2014-10 — 2014-11)

   It was for short period of time, I just worked as a freelancer on couple of their projects.
 They asked me for a full-time position, but at the time, I was reluctant to do so.
+    - Collaborate on develop and maintain the front-end and back-end of a custom built web app by PHP frameworks.

 - ***Senior Software Developer***, [Papata Game Studio](http://papatalab.ir) (2013-12 — 2014-06)